 That is due to be adjusted down to 720% on Nov.
-1st, but even that is a great return!
+1st.

-I just received my first staking reward on the 1.8 million coins I purchased Sept.
-1st. for about $400.
+So far I've received one staking reward, on the first 1.8 million coins I purchased Sept.
+1st.

-The reward was just over 3 million coins, with a current value of about $950!
+The reward was just over 3 million coins.

 Trading: Like trading stocks, you make money by buying a coin at a low price and selling it at a higher price.